The innovative, flexible and compliant radio-TLC scanner

 Because the detector sweeps the scanning bed, there is no operating tolerance requirement, and as such the required operating space is the same as the footprint of the instrument

 Why do I need the TLC support beds?

-These beds have been provided for your own safety and to minimize finger dose exposure.
+These beds have been provided for your own safety and to minimise finger dose exposure.

 Can I clean the TLC support beds?